 LO 4 BT: C Difficulty: S TIME: 5 min.
 AACSB: None CPA: cpa-t001 CM: Reporting

 28. The auditor's report provides shareholders with an opinion on whether the company's financial statements are fairly presented in accordance with the applicable accounting principles (which is IFRS for public companies).
 For public companies, the auditor's report will also identify key audit matters, which are the matters that the auditor concluded were of most significance in the audit of the financial statements.
-These include areas involving significant risks of misstatement, significant risks that have been identified by the auditor, financial statement items involving significant management estimates, and the effect on the audit of significant events of transactions that have taken place.
+These include areas involving significant risks of misstatement, significant risks that have been identified by the auditor, financial statement items involving significant management estimates, and the effect on the audit of significant events or transactions that have taken place.

 LO 4 BT: C Difficulty: S TIME: 10 min.
 AACSB: None CPA: cpa-t001 CM: Reporting